DragonRidersUnite/book/src/01-hello-dragon.md

 Launch the `dragonruby` file.

 If you're on MacOS, right-click the file and select "Open".
-You'll need to ensure software from unverified sources can be installed.
+You'll need to ensure software from unverified sources can be run.

 Here's what gets displayed: